groupdocs-viewer-cloud/docs/content/viewer/developer-guide/v1/document-pages/rendering-document-to-responsive-html.md

 weight: 3
 description: ""
 keywords: ""
+toc: True
 ---

 {{< alert style="info" >}}
 Note: The features listed in this page are supported only in GroupDocs.Viewer Cloud V1
 {{< /alert >}}

 GroupDocs.Viewer supports to render a document to responsive HTML.
 It provides a **EnableResponsiveRendering** property, that lets you get responsive output HTML.
 The following example demonstrates how to minify output content when creating cache.